LewisCM14/ultimate_battleships/README.md

 - **User Stories**

-    *The site works off the assumption the user is already aware of the classic game: Battleships.*
+    *The application works off the assumption the user is already aware of the classic game: Battleships.*

     + **First Time Visitor Goals**